 Very High Risk

-In line with HSE advice, this category of employees should take extra care in protecting themselves from COVID-19.
-High Risk employees do not need to self-isolate, but need to take extra care by social distancing, washing hands regularly and wearing masks in link with HSE Guidelines, Protect Yourself from Corona Virus.
+In line with HSE advice, this category of employee should take extra care by social distancing, washing hands regularly and wearing masks in line with HSE Guidelines, Protect Yourself from Coronavirus.

 Employees in this category who are not ill, should attend the workplace, unless advised otherwise by the University's Occupational Health Advisors.